TaitoUnited/full-stack-template/scripts/taito/CONFIGURATION.md

         MODE: worker
 ```

-Or if you are using AWS Lambda instead of Kubernetes, define worker function on **scripts/terraform.yaml** and also replace Redis with AWS SQS queue:
+If you are using AWS Lambda instead of Kubernetes, define worker function on **scripts/terraform.yaml** and also replace Redis with AWS SQS queue:

 ```
     worker: